Salmon in Toronto and GTA Waters

 In the Humber River, for example, the structure at Etienne Brule park keeps invasive Sea Lamprey and Round Goby from moving upstream.
 The “notch” in the centre of the structure is lower and this modification improves access for Salmon.

-Other weirs in the City, such as the one in Raymore Park along the Humber River, have fish ladders built in to help fish navigate their way upstream.
+Other weirs, such as the one in Raymore Park along the Humber River, have fish ladders built in to help fish navigate their way upstream.

 Salmon are powerful jumpers, capable of reaching three or more metres, so most make it upstream!
 If you go upstream you will see abundant Salmon splashing around in the shallows.